 Fitness required: Suitable for all fitnesses

-The walk is very popular throughout the year but isn’t as busy in the colder months, which makes autumn and winter a great time to visit.
-The track is near the popular Cascade Creek campsite, and campers often complete the walk first thing in the morning or later in the evening.
-For the most tranquil experience, try this walk during the day.
+The walk is very popular throughout the year but isn’t as busy in the colder months.
+The track is near the popular Cascade Creek Campsite.

-The walk begins from Cascade Creek car park on the Milford Road, about 78 km from Te Anau.
+The walk begins from Cascade Creek carpark on Milford Road.
+The carpark is about 78 km from Te Anau.

 Change in elevation: +/- 50 m